aws/aws-toolkit-azure-devops/README.md

 ## Supported environments

 -   Azure DevOps
--   Team Foundation Server 2015 Update 3 (or higher)
+-   Team Foundation Server 2015 Update 3 (or higher) (now called Azure DevOps Server)

 **Note for Team Foundation Server 2015 Users:** Team Foundation Server 2015 users should download the extension from [here](https://sdk-for-net.amazonwebservices.com/latest/amazonwebservices.aws-vsts-tools-tfs2015.vsix).
 This temporary version contains the same tasks as the version in the marketplace but removes the support for extra fields in the _AWS_ endpoint type to support _Assume Role_ credentials.
 These fields, although marked optional, are unfortunately treated as required in TFS 2015 editions.